The ultimate guide to every Australian streaming platform

 Still somewhat of a toddler in the streaming game, Apple TV + has garnered some positive buzz for its star-studded projects such as Jennifer Aniston-led drama Morning Wars, and expensive sci-fi series like Foundation and For All Mankind.
 But it still doesn’t boast a large amount of titles, with a modest library of syndicated content sprinkled amongst all those celeb-filled original series.

 Pros: The personnel.
-Apple TV+ ads feature Jon Hamm and Timotheé Chalamet wondering why everyone else in Hollywood has their own show on the service, and with Scorsese’s latest heading to the platform, it’s a serious question.
+Apple TV+ ads feature Jon Hamm and Timotheé Chalamet wondering why everyone else in Hollywood has their own show on the service, and with Scorsese’s latest now on the platform, it’s a serious question.

 Cons: Sometimes you just wanna veg out and watch something comfy and familiar, not one of Apple TV+‘s bundle of quietly received mini-series and handsome documentaries.